EnricGDV/Research-TDD/README.md

 **Logic:** Diagram or written explanation of the Entity System and Game Object hierarchy.

 **Physics and Collisions:** Analysis of the functionality of collisions and physics of the game (Are they realistic?
-To which objects are they applied?)
+To which objects are they applied?
+Are we using a physics engine?)

 **Network:** Only needed in the case that the game has online features.

 ### 6 Code Style
 Every project should follow a **homogeneous set of rules** for all the code that is implemented by the different programmers so that the project has better intelligibility for any interested people who might see it and also for the participants.
-Having a homogeneous code style is a very easy way to avoid losing time of debugging and fixing errors.
-The strictness of the code style guidelines is different in every team, but some examples of conventions would be:
+Having a homogeneous code style is a very easy way to avoid losing time debugging and fixing errors.
+The level of strictness of the code style guidelines is different in every team, but some examples of conventions would be:

 - **Naming Rules:** These explain rules like the code language, how variables act and are created, signs like parenthesis or claudators and the perspective on comments.
 For example:

 ```
 Every variable should start with a lower case letter
-uint life 100
+uint life = 100
 ```

-- **Variables:** How to manage, declare and initialize variables and whether to declare them inside ```public```, ```protected``` or ```private``` part when using classes or structs.
+- **Variables:** How to manage, declare and initialize variables and whether to declare them inside ```public```, ```protected``` or ```private``` when using classes or structs.
 For example:

 ```
  Every time a pointer is created must be initialized as null: